EmuDeck/emudeck.github.io/docs/tools/steamos/emulationstation-de.md

 #### Method 2: Create an M3U file and hide each of the disc entries in EmulationStation-DE

-1. Refer to https://github.com/dragoonDorise/EmuDeck/wiki/File-Management#method-1-creating-an-m3u-file on how to create an m3u file.
+1. Refer to [How to Create an M3U file](../../other/steamos/file-management.md#how-to-create-an-m3u-file) to learn more
 2. In EmulationStation-DE, press `Start`, `Other Settings`, toggle `Show Hidden Games` off
    * <img src="https://user-images.githubusercontent.com/108900299/220525893-83723351-a594-4f40-b106-0170085139cd.png" height="300">
 3. For each disc entry, press select, press `Edit This Game's Metadata`, scroll down, toggle on `Hidden`, press `Save`, `Apply`